Thai tourism suffers as floods threaten Bangkok

 NEW BOOKINGS DOWN

-Bangkok's main international airport, Suvarnabhumi, was operating as normal inside a reinforced earthen dike three meters (9.8 feet) high.
+Bangkok's main international airport, Suvarnabhumi, was operating as normal inside a reinforced earthen dike three metres (9.8 feet) high.

-International airlines such as Japan's All Nippon Airways Co Ltd and Australia's Qantas Airways Ltd are still flying to Bangkok through Suvarnabhumi.
+International airlines such as Japan's All Nippon Airways Co Ltd (9202.T) and Australia's Qantas Airways Ltd (QAN.AX) are still flying to Bangkok through Suvarnabhumi.

 Even so, tour operators fear the worst.

-"There have been fewer new bookings," Sisdivachr Cheewarattanporn, president of the Association of Thai Travel Agents (ATTA) told Reuters.
+"There have been fewer new bookings," Sisdivachr Cheewarattanporn, president of the Association of Thai Travel Agents ATTA.L told Reuters.

 "We had a good number of bookings earlier this year but from this point on, if the floods get worse, we expect a drop of at least 20 percent.
 There have already been cancellations in some markets, like Taiwan," he said.